Leukemia in Children

 Rare leukemias that are sometimes diagnosed in children include:

 - Hybrid or mixed lineage leukemia.
-This is a mix of ALL and AML.
+This type is a mix of ALL and AML.

 - Chronic myelogenous (or myeloid) leukemia (CML)